 - Run loyalty and reward programmes you have signed up to.

-- Contact you by post, phone, text message, email, social media, fax, using our online banking website or other means, but not in a way contrary to your instructions to us or contrary to law.
+- Contact you by post, phone, text message, email, social media, fax, digital message, using our online banking website or other means, but not in a way contrary to your instructions to us or contrary to law.

 - Monitor and record our conversations when we speak on the telephone (for example, to check your instructions to us, to analyse, to assess and improve customer service; for training and quality purposes; and for verification, fraud analysis and prevention purposes).